DouglasThorell/strengthlab/README.md

 a [Progressive Web App](https://developers.google.com/web/progressive-web-apps/) and be platform independent.
 Google Cloud FireStore (currently in a working BETA) is used as database which allows for offline capabilities and real-time data updates accross devices.
-This was chosen over Firebase since Firebase only allows for offline data on mobile devices.
+This was chosen over Firebase since Firebase only allows for offline data on mobile devices and has a much nicer datastructure in the long run.

 ## Frontend Framework
 [Angular Material](https://material.angular.io/) is used for the basic styling, on top of that the layout is to be decided but most likely it will be FlexLayout which also has official Angular support.

 ## Current Status
-The Application is in a very early version with only the most basic functionalities implemented.
+2017-11-13: The Application is in a very early version with only the most basic functionalities implemented.
+For device testing we run a dev-server on (http://schwiftyconsulting.servehttp.com).

 ## Getting started
 Clone the repo and run `npm install` with write privileges to install dependencies.
-To clean up and re-install node_modules use `rimraf` followed by `npm install`.
+To clean up and re-install node_modules use `rimraf` (`npm install rimraf`) followed by `npm install`.
+The app is backendless but for future functionalities and to able to deploy on a development server there is a node server (express).

 ## Angular Style Guide
 There are many ways to write TypeScript for Angular, to keep it simple this project follows the official